guptasushil/get-shit-done/README.md

 $ sudo get-shit-done procrastinate

 ### Add sites to block-list
-You can add more sites to the blocked manually by adding it in ~/.config/get-shit-done.ini Duplicates will be removed, and www is automatically prepended.
+You can add more sites to the blocked sites list by manually by adding it in ~/.config/get-shit-done.ini.
+Duplicates will be removed, and www is automatically prepended.
 For eg. sites = foo.com, bar.com, baz.com

-* $siteList
-Add or remove elements of this array for sites to block or unblock.
+* $siteList - Add or remove elements of this array for sites to block or unblock.

 ### Source